Here are some tips to help you plan a event.

 Choosing your entertainment:

 The entertainment can make or break the success of your function.
-Should you consider a disc jockey asks if he can be your master of ceremonies.
-If he/she is the person is the person that provides music entertainment throughout the event & will be able to play the type of music you want.
+Should you consider a disc jockey, ask if he or she can be your master of ceremonies, is the person that provides music entertainment throughout the event & will be able to play the type of music you want.
 So, choose your disc jockey very carefully.

 - Other services to consider::